baricadr/barique/docs/commands/task.rst

 **Help**

-Show task with the selected id
+Show task with the specified id

 **Output**